 - Proximity to the nearest power source.
 A 120 VAC source is required for operation of the SO2 monitoring instruments. - The space where the equipment is housed must maintain a temperature range of 20-30°C. This usually requires the need for an air conditioner and a heater controlled by a thermostat. - The accessibility of the equipment to the operator.
 The operator must be able to safely access the equipment during regular business hours. - The security of the equipment.
 Monitoring instruments are expensive.
 They must be placed in a location where security can be assured. - Contracts for rental of space or power.
-Contracts need to be signed with the owner of the property where the instruments are to be located. - Telephone lines for data transmission to a central computer.
-A four-wire, dedicated 1200 baud (minimum) telephone data line is needed to access the Polk County Air Quality telemetry. - Local building codes.
+Contracts need to be signed with the owner of the property where the instruments are to be located. - Local building codes.
 In most cases, the contractor installing the power, structure, concrete, etc. know the local building codes.